Posts by Austen Shipley — Page 67

 Dallas County fishing lake set to reopen

-One of Dallas County’s main recreational venues is set to reopen next month.
-The Dallas County Public fishing lake, which has been temporarily closed due to a change in management, will begin normal operations July 1.
-The fishing hot spot is 11 miles south of Selma at 800 County Road 6, in Sardis.
-It features […]
+One of Dallas County's main recreational venues is set to reopen again in early July.
+The Dallas County Public fishing lake, which has been temporarily closed due to a change in management, will begin normal operations again on July 1st.

-A small business based in Huntsville has become the latest company in the North Alabama area to receive a multimillion-dollar contract from the U.S. military.
-Arrow’s Edge, formed from a partnership between Seabrook Solutions of Huntsville and Virginia-based Amentum, was recently awarded a $200 million cost-plus-fixed-fee contract by the Navy.
-The contract establishes that Arrow’s […]
+A small business based in Huntsville has become the latest company in the North Alabama area to receive a multi million dollar contract from the US military.
+Arrow's Edge LLC was recently awarded a $200 million contract by the US navy.

 Taylor announces campaign for chief justice

-Bryan Taylor, Gov. Kay Ivey’s former top legal adviser, announced today he is running for chief justice of the Alabama Supreme Court.
-“I am uniquely qualified to lead our state’s court system,” he said in a statement.
-“My experience as an attorney, Army Judge Advocate and military prosecutor, along with my service in the executive […]
+Bryan Taylor, Governor Ivey's former top legal adviser, announced today that he is running for the position of Chief Justice of the Alabama Supreme Court.
+“I am uniquely qualified to lead our state’s court system.

-A partnership among Alabama Power, Spire, and the Birmingham Urban League has produced a regional pre-apprenticeship initiative.
-The initiative will be part of the Urban Energy Jobs Program, which was formed through a collaborative effort between the National Urban League and the Center for Energy Workforce Development.
-The goal of launching the program in Birmingham […]
+A combined partnership between the Alabama Power Company, Spire, and the Birmingham Urban League has produced a regional pre-apprenticeship initiative.
+The new initiative will be part of the Urban Energy Jobs Program, which was formed through a collaborative effort between the National Urban League (NUL) and the Center for Energy Workforce Development (CEWD).

 Alabama names Terps' Vaughn head baseball coach

-It appears that the University of Alabama’s search for a new head baseball coach is over.
-247sports is reporting that Maryland’s Rob Vaughn has been selected for the job.
-Welcome to Tuscaloosa, @rvaughnBAMA!https://t.co/cQ1yWwfUxw#RollTide pic.twitter.com/xID9pLtDKN — Alabama Baseball (@AlabamaBSB) June 12, 2023 Vaughn comes from the Terrapins with a 183-115 record for the past six seasons. […]
+It appears that the University of Alabama's search for a new baseball coach is over.
+247sports is reporting that Maryland's Rob Vaughn has been selected for the job.
+Vaughn comes from the Terrapins with a 183-115 record in the past six seasons.

-Destin beachgoers got quite a surprise Sunday afternoon when a black bear waded out of the Gulf of Mexico and onto the shore after a dip in the water.
+Destin beach goers got quite a surprise Sunday afternoon when an a black bear waded out of the Gulf of Mexico and onto shore amongst them.
 Many on the beach reached for their cell phones to document the unusual event.
-One of those people was Jennifer Majors Smith of Pensacola.
-Smith posted […]

-Two Birmingham-based companies have made the prestigious annual Fortune 500 list.
-Regions Financial and Vulcan Materials were among the list that featured some of the largest and must successful corporations in the entire country.
-Regions came in at 483rd on the list, and Vulcan ranked 494th.
-Regions generated $7.5 billion in revenue during the 2022 […]
+Two Birmingham based companies have made the prestigious annual Fortune 500 list.
+Both Regions Financial and Vulcan Materials were among the list that featured some of the largest and must successful corporations in the entire country.

 UNA announces on-campus multipurpose stadium

-Since becoming the University of North Alabama’s athletic director in 2021, Dr. Josh Looney has heard a common question.
-That question is, “When are you going to build a stadium?”
-Today, at the Florence campus, Looney and other members of the UNA family, including President Dr. Kenneth Kitts, answered that question.
-“It feels great to […]
+Since becoming the University of North Alabama's Athletic Director in 2021, Dr. Josh Looney has heard a common question asked.
+That question is, "When are you going to build a stadium?"

-At Thursday’s Huntsville/ Madison County Chamber annual Alabama Update, a bit of improvisation was required.
-Gov. Kay Ivey, who was scheduled to speak, couldn’t attend due to transportation issues.
-But, stepping into her place on short notice was Bill Poole, finance director for the state of Alabama.
-Poole began by giving special recognition to the […]
+At Thursday's Huntsville/ Madison County Chamber's sold out luncheon a bit of improvisation was required.
+Governor Kay Ivey, who was scheduled to speak at the event, couldn't attend due to transportation issues that led to conflicting events in her schedule.
+Stepping into her place on short notice was Bill Poole, finance director for the state of Alabama.

-Airbnb, a major name in the travel industry, is beginning a summer safety campaign to educate its guests on how to mitigate the risks associated with pools, fires, and carbon monoxide.
-The company said many of the guests that are booking with them are heading for Alabama and want to stay in locations with pools, […]
+Airbnb ,a major business in the travel industry, has announced that it is beginning a summer safety campaign to educate it's guests on how to reduce the risks associated with pools, fires, and carbon monoxide.

 Trump coming to Alabama as guest of ALGOP

-Bringing his coachspeak into play, Sen. Tommy Tuberville co-sponsored bi-partisan legislation that would disrupt Chinese influence on American industry.
-The Eliminating Global Market Distortions to Protect American Jobs Act, also known as Leveling the Playing Field 2.0 Act, is also cosponsored with U.S. Sens.
-Todd Young (R-Ind.) and Sherrod Brown (D-Ohio).
-“Unfair and unethical Chinese […]
+Senator Tommy Tuberville today helped to introduce a piece of bi-partisan legislation geared towards disrupting Chinese influence on American industry.
+The Eliminating Global Market Distortions to Protect American Jobs Act or the Leveling the Playing Field 2.0 Act as it is also known, is being cosponsored by Tuberville along with U.S. Senators Todd Young (R-IN) and Sherrod Brown (D-OH).

 HPM representing state at Paris Air Show

-The University of Alabama is set to commemorate a major historical milestone next week that affected not only the institution, but the entire state as well.
-On June 11, 1963, the University of Alabama began the process of desegregation, enrolling two black students, Vivian Malone and James Hood.
-The decision to desegregate the school at […]
+The University of Alabama is set to commemorate a major historical milestone that affected not only it, but the whole state of Alabama.